 Cowhide vs Sheepskin

-Starting with strength and durability, cowhide is a lot better than sheepskin in this regard.
+Starting with the strength and durability of both cowhide leather and sheepskin leather, cowhide is a lot better than sheepskin in this regard.
 Whereas sheepskin leather is a lot more flexible and stretchable than cowhide.
 Much like goatskin, sheepskin too weighs less than cowhide considerably so.

 As far as insulation goes, cowhide offers more warmth than sheepskin.
 However, in matters of softness and suppleness sheepskin is way better than cowhide.

 Cowhide vs Lambskin